 $ mv genphp /usr/bin/

-Now run genphp list, you should see the flavour list:
+, you should see the flavour list: $ genphp list

 Available flavors: